-Australian outfit Bridge8 and animator James Houston created six videos (about 2 minutes each) tackling various aspects of critical thinking.
-These videos target kids ages 8-10 and kids ages 13- 15.
+Australian outfit Bridge8 and animator James Houston have collaborated to create a series of six engaging videos, each approximately 2 minutes long, that delve into various aspects of critical thinking.
+These videos are specifically designed to target two age groups: children aged 8-10 and teenagers aged 13-15.

-These films are designed to promote the educational resources on critical thinking provided by TechNYou.
-TechNYou is a public information project funded by the Australian government.
-The videos are part Minute Physics, part Dot and Line and part 60-Second Adventures in Thought.
-These videos are released under a Creative Commons License.
+These films are part of a broader initiative to promote the educational resources on critical thinking provided by TechNYou.
+TechNYou is a public information project funded by the Australian government, aimed at enhancing public understanding of science and technology.
+The videos are a blend of Minute Physics, Dot and Line, and 60-Second Adventures in Thought, offering a unique and engaging way to learn about critical thinking.

-Now if you need someone to learn how to defend themselves against bad logic, just refer them to these videos and they should be peachy.
-Click on the link below to watch the other videos.
+Now, if you need someone to learn how to defend themselves against bad logic, just refer them to these videos, and they should be well-equipped to handle any logical fallacies they encounter.
+Click on the link below to watch the other videos and further explore the world of critical thinking.

 Source: Brainpickings